-If you are facing allegations of child abuse and or neglect, The Department of Children and Families will be investigating you and your family.
-During a DCF investigation a DCF social worker will visit your home, interview you, your children and any other collaterals to determine if the allegation of child abuse and or neglect should be supported.
+When someone accuses you of child abuse or neglect in Massachusetts, the Department of Children and Families (MA DCF) will probably do an investigation into your family.
+During a DCF investigation a DCF social worker will visit your home, interview you, your children and any other collaterals to determine if the allegations are true.

 Frequently Ask DCF Investigation Questions

-A DCF Investigation occurs when a report of child abuse and or neglect is screened in.
+A MA DCF Investigation happens after DCF screens in a report of child abuse and or neglect.

 An emergency investigation is when the DCF screener determines that there is an immediate danger to the child.
-This investigation begins within 24 hours.
-All other investigation are considered non-emergency.
-Non-emergency investigations begin within 15 working days.
+This type of investigation begins within 24 hours.

 Collateral that DCF will contact are pediatrician, school, therapist and any other service providers to you and your children.

-In the state of Massachusetts, a DCF investigation is 15 working days.
-This does not include weekends and holidays.
-An investigation may be extended if a DCF investigator needs more information to proceed with their findings.
+In Massachusetts, a DCF investigation lasts for 15 working days, which does not include weekends and holidays.
+A DCF investigator may extend the investigation when they need more information to proceed with their findings.

-If your case is supported with no assessment, DCF found the allegation to be true but want to open the case” based on reasonable cause.
-Defined by the Department in 110 CMR 4.32, “‘Reasonable Cause to believe'” means a collection of facts, knowledge or observations which tend to support or are consistent with the allegations, and when viewed in light of the surrounding circumstances and credibility of persons providing information, would lead one to conclude that a child has been abused or neglected.
+When DCF supports the allegations, it means they think the allegations are true.
+They make this decision when they have a “reasonable cause to believe” the incident happened.
+Under 110 CMR 4.32, “‘Reasonable Cause to believe'” means a collection of facts, knowledge or observations which tend to support or are consistent with the allegations, and when viewed in light of the surrounding circumstances and credibility of persons providing information, would lead one to conclude that a child has been abused or neglected.
 Factors to consider include, but are not limited to, the following: direct disclosure by the child(ren) or caretaker; physical evidence of injury or harm; observable behavioral indicators; corroboration by collaterals (e.g., professionals, credible family members); and the social worker and supervisor’s clinical base of knowledge.

 Mr. Seaver will be with you every step of the way.
-Mr. Seaver will be present during all DCF home visits.
-He will be there when you and your children are interviewed.
-Mr. Seaver will advocate for you and ensure DCF does not bend or break the law when questioning you and your children.
+He will be present during all DCF home visits, and for each time that DCF interviews you and your children.
+Also, he will advocate for you and ensure DCF does not bend or break the law when questioning you and your children.

 - “Do as I Say not as I do.”